prorev/prorev.github.io/_posts/2020-04-01-python_scikit-learn.md

 ### Cross Validation

 Once we have the **prediction model** we need to evaluate model precision on unseen data.
-While training, we don't have unseen date in advance and is a common practice to hold out part of the available data known as a _test set_.
+While training, we don't have unseen data in advance and is a common practice to hold out part of the available data known as a _test set_.

 This can be done true the technique of Cross Validation that is applied together with the prediction model.